tosc/vim/README.md

 * Split my vimrc into a basefile that doesn't require any plugins and one that does.
 	- Keeps 2 repositories for the two versions.
 * Make a new repo for dotfiles and move my dotfiles there.
-* Delete shougos addon for sessoins and remove anything that has to do with sessions.
-Never use them.
-* Remove addons for tags.
-Never use tags.
 * Remove addons for unite make, use my own external helper.
 * Look into fastfold, remove?
 * Only do the auto-save temp file when execute mode is running.